auth0/auth0-metrics/README.md

 ### .identify(id, traits, callback)
 Sends information of an identification (login/signup) to track.
+> NOTE: This method's arguments do not pair with the ones of `window.analytics` from Segment's [analytics.js](https://github.com/segmentio/analytics.js).
+In order to assign properties to an anonymous user you need to proxy directly to Segment by doing `metricsLib.segment().identify()` instead.
+Check Segment's (documentation)[https://segment.com/docs/libraries/analytics.js/#identify] for a detailed specification and use cases.

 #### Parameters
 * `id` user id to identify the current user to
 * `traits` additional properties to set to the user